-Computer - You should plan on doing the majority of your work (especially exams and assignments) from a reasonably recent model notebook or desktop computer (Mac or PC).
-I don't recommend that you plan on participating in this class solely from a portable device (phone or tablet).
+Computer - Have access to a reasonably recent model notebook or desktop computer (Mac or PC).
+I don't recommend that you plan on participating in this class solely from a portable device.

-Portable Devices - You can use recent model portable devices (such as Android or iOS phones & tablets) for some activities, and we will be learning about some cool apps that you may want to download.
+Portable Devices - You can use recent model portable devices for some activities, and we will be learning about some cool apps that you may want to download.
 Minimally, be sure to acquire the free Canvas, Canvas by Instructure, available in iTunes or the Google Play Store.